Nurseries and pre-schools

 Spaces for specialist nursery places are limited but if the child meets the eligibility criteria a place will be offered in the first instance.

 If your complaint is about child protection, visit our section on child protection to report your concerns.

 If your complaint is of a general nature such as disputes about contracts or fees contact the head or manager of the childcare provision.
 It is a good idea to put your complaint in writing.

 You can ask your childcare provider for a copy of their complaints procedure which explains how your complaint will be dealt with.

 Important: You should check references of any child carer you employ.
-Agencies should provide this information for you, including an up to date Criminal Records Bureau (CRB) check.
+Agencies should provide this information for you, including an up to date Disclosure and Barring Service (DBS) check.

 - Nurseries and pre-schools